luccafuccil/todolist/README.md

 ### Special Features

 **Server-Side Rendering (SSR)**
-The task list is pre-loaded on the server, so you see tasks instantly when the page loads.
+Initial task list is pre-rendered on the server for instant loading and better SEO.

-**Undo Functionality**
+**Infinite Pagination**
-Deleted a task by mistake?
-A modal appears asking if you're sure, with an undo option.
+Tasks load in batches of 5 using cursor-based pagination.
+Scroll to automatically fetch more.

 **Smart Validations**
 - Can't create two tasks with the same name